-Despite these special plan reorganization rules, a plan in reorganization could become insolvent.
+Federal law has a number of special rules that apply to financially troubled multiemployer plans that become insolvent, either as ongoing plans or plans terminated by mass withdrawal.
+The plan administrator is required by law to include a summary of these rules in the annual funding notice.
 A plan is insolvent for a plan year if its available financial resources are not sufficient to pay benefits when due for that plan year.
 An insolvent plan must reduce benefit payments to the highest level that can be paid from the plan's available resources.
-If such resources are not enough to pay benefits at a level specified by law (see Benefit Payments Guaranteed by the PBGC, below), the plan must apply to the PBGC for financial assistance.
+If such resources are not enough to pay benefits at the level specified by law (see Benefit Payments Guaranteed by the PBGC, below), the plan must apply to the PBGC for financial assistance.
 The PBGC will loan the plan the amount necessary to pay benefits at the guaranteed level.
 Reduced benefits may be restored if the plan's financial condition improves.

 A plan that becomes insolvent must provide prompt notice of its status to participants and beneficiaries, contributing employers, labor unions representing participants, and PBGC.
 In addition, participants and beneficiaries also must receive information regarding whether, and how, their benefits will be reduced or affected, including loss of a lump sum option.
-This information will be provided for each year the plan is insolvent.